Review of Laws and

 PRESCRIBED BURN PLANS

-The Prescribed Burn Plan is the most important document in the fire planning process.
-It is required for all burns, including those conducted by contractors.
-It is a field document that sets forth the details for conducting a particular burn treatment at a particular location.
-The Prescribed Burn Plan is much more specific than site fire management plans and details the prescription parameters and professional standards to be used in conducting the burn.
-A burn may be a Broadcast Burn covering many acres, or a Non-broadcast Burn of debris piles, old structures or agricultural ditches.
+The Prescribed Burn Plan is required for all burns led by Conservancy Representatives and Conservancy contractors.
+It is a field document that describes the safety and operational details for conducting a particular burn(s) at a specific location.
+The Prescribed Burn Plan is much more specific than site management plans and details the prescription parameters and professional standards to be used in conducting the burn.
+A burn may be a Broadcast Burn covering many acres of area, or a Non-broadcast Burn of debris piles, old structures or agricultural ditches where the spread of fire is constrained.

 Burn Plan Review and Approval